udayakiran/udayakiran.github.io/_posts/2017-12-20-video-streaming-analytics-plugins.md

 ---
 layout: post
-title: "Video streaming - Track video streaming analytics using jwplayer and videojs"
+title: "Video streaming - Video Streaming Analytics Using Jwplayer and Videojs"
 description: "Post on how to track video streaming analytics using a couple of plugins developed for both jwplayer and videojs."
-tags: [video, javascript, web, mobile]
+tags: [video, javascript, Web, mobile]
 image:
   feature: abstract-6.jpg
   color: "616161"